 Status: Optional Tool

-Preconditions and preparation: Teams should read background material on the Business Model Canvas and watch videos on how it has been used in different contexts before attempting to apply it.
-It requires a substantial level of information about a market actor, so it is likely best applied after one or more initial meetings with a business.
+Preconditions and preparation: Teams should read background material on the Business Model Canvas and watch videos on how it has been used in different contexts.
+It requires a substantial level of information about a market actor, so is best applied after one or more initial meetings with a business.

 Timeline and resources: The Business Model Canvas is designed to be used iteratively.
 Each time the canvas is applied, a new picture of the business model is created.
 This can be used in several different situations: